JorgeDiazz/pyblob-logging/README.md

 # PYBLOB LOGGING
-Integrate this library on your project to log into Azure Blob Storage.
+Integrate this library on your project to log into both Terminal and Azure Blob Storage.

 ## Implementation